Understanding Forex Market Hours and Forex Hourly Tendencies

 Learn how forex market hours and sessions affect your trading.
 Each hour of the day, and each forex pair, has different characteristics based on what global markets are open.
 Understanding these characteristics means you’ll be better able to find and filter trades, and apply your strategies at the correct time.

 Some background knowledge is required to trade forex effectively.
-While the forex market trades 24-hours, not all hours are viable for all day trading strategies.
+While the forex market trades 24-hours a day, not all hours are viable for all day trading strategies.
 Which markets are open around the world at different times of day greatly affects the liquidity and volatility of forex pairs.
 Trying to apply a volatility-based strategy at sedate times of the day isn’t efficient.
 Just as trying to implement a range-trading type strategy during volatile trending times is likely to result in frustration.

 Forex Market Sessions